miguelleitao/easimage/README.md

 **easimage** home page is located on: http://miguelleitao.github.io/easimage/
 **easimage** documentation is available from https://codedocs.xyz/miguelleitao/easimage/
 Latest **easimage** source code is maintained at: https://github.com/miguelleitao/easimage/

+### Examples
+Some examples are included in the examples/ folder:
+* easimgview:    Basic image viewer using the easimage library.
+Supports BMP and PPM file formats.
+* camview:       Basic camera viewer using the easimage library.
+* sdlimgview:    Basic SDL image viewer.
+Does not use the easimage library.
+Only supports BMP file format.
+* blur:          Gaussian kernel construction and convolution implementation example.

 ### Authors
 **easimage** is maintained by Miguel Leitao.